mariobox/Hugo-Source/content/colophon.md

 * For styling, I am using a responsive css sheet called <em>framework.css</em> created by [Ev Bogue](http://www.evbogue) with some minor modifications to the font and line height selections.

+I have also created a [humans.txt](../humans.txt) file, which contains pretty much the same information as above, but in a more standard format, as suggested by the [Humanstxt](http://humanstxt.org) organization.